GRAPHIC-Take Five: ECB takes the hot seat

 4/FADING FAST

-Britain's government apparently sees just a 30%-40% chance of a post-Brexit trade deal with the European Union.
-Little optimism, then, before talks resume on Sept 8.
-Previous rounds ended in impasse, with each side accusing the other of unwillingness to compromise before the transition period expires at the end of 2020.
+Prime Minister Boris Johnson is expected to say if no Brexit free-trade deal is agreed by Oct 15, both sides should "move on".

-The squabbling is over several issues, from fishing quotas to Britain's desire to use state aid to build up its tech sector.
-And less than a month remains before the Oct.
-2 deadline for a deal that must then be ratified by a mid-month EU summit.
+The statement threatens to sink this week's Brexit talks even before they start.
+Previous rounds ended in impasse overvarious issues, from fishing quotas to Britain's desire to use state aid for its tech sector.

 The prospect of no-deal is frightening, given the trillion dollars of annual trade at stake.
-Failure to progress will mean getting dangerously close to the wire.
 UK stocks are showing nerves, lagging European peers by 10% year-to-date and Britain's economy may contract more than any other developed nation.
-Sterling has benefited from dollar weakness but its days in the sun might be numbered.
+Sterling has shown resilience so far but its days in the sun look numbered.

 5/ SUGA NEEDS SPICE